Tembocs/docdb/doc/reviews/code_review.md

 ## Conclusion

-DocDB is a **high-quality, production-ready** embedded document database for Dart.
+EntiDB is a **high-quality, production-ready** embedded document database for Dart.
 The codebase demonstrates:

 - ✅ Excellent architecture with clear separation of concerns
 - ✅ Comprehensive documentation with examples